vannio/S.M.R.T./README.md

 # Mirror Mirror

-This is a web app for a smart mirror display, showing weather (Metoffice) and travel (TfL) updates.
+This is a Chrome web app for a smart mirror display, showing weather (Metoffice) and travel (TfL) updates.

 ## Dependencies